 Tiny cracks around windows and doors let in dust, pollen, and many other air contaminants.
 These leaks also waste your heated and cooled air.
 To keep your air clean and save energy, seal the leaks by applying caulk to non-movable surfaces and weatherstripping to movable surfaces.

-For more ideas on improving your indoor air quality, contact us at Sherlock Heating & Air Conditioning in the San Diego, La Costa, and Oceanside areas.
+For more ideas on improving your indoor air quality, contact us at Sherlock Plumbing Heating & Air in the San Diego, La Costa, and Oceanside areas.